 Insert Table 3 here

 The outcomes of the interviews were analysed in the following stages.
 Analysis began with axial coding to identify themes of a similar nature from the interview responses.
 This coding exercise commenced with the first and second author.
 In line with recommendations by Denzin et al. (2006), the author who led the coding analysis (in this case, the second author) had been blind to the data gathering.
 Bearing in mind this division of tasks, the two authors both cooperated in reading through and summarising relevant data from the transcripts.
 They then developed in a deductive manner, the likely emergent themes for the second author to consider.
 Where disagreements ensued, the third author’s viewpoint served as the tiebreaker.
 Emergent themes were then compared.
 Final agreements were then reached on a set of commencing themes, which were based on core elements of the research.
-These commencing themes were chosen so as to align ‘learning’ themes to various more contextual ‘performance’ themes that attribute them meaning and value.
+These commencing themes were chosen so as to align ‘learning’ themes to various more contextual ‘performance’ themes that attribute them meaning and value, in particular through the researcher’s discernment that some knowledge (and not just information) is at issue.
 At this point, once agreement had been reached on the broad themes, adjusted coding categories were developed in line with iterative processes in qualitative analysis.
-The next stage in the analysis involved iterative coding.
+The next stage involved iterative coding.
 This continued until the entire codes were seen to have accounted for all emergent points captured in the transcripts.
 As a part of this process, categories were included or removed as was determined appropriate by the researchers, following the lead of the second author.
 A final check of the emergent themes was conducted on the individual transcripts.
 This was undertaken individually by three of the four co-authors.

 5.0 The findings

-A number of findings emerged from the study.
-In the paragraphs that follow, the findings focus in the first instance on understanding learning practices of small and medium sized project organisations, with specific reference to their perceived performance significance.
-Implications of findings within the context of entrepreneurial learning on projects are also theorized.
-Findings are further articulated as key ambiguities, i.e. as areas of epistemological deficit where further learning is perceived either as required or as a possible source of competitive value.
+The findings below focus in the first instance on what the interviewees themselves perceived to be salient about the learning practices of small and medium sized project organisations, with specific reference to their perceived performance implications.
+Implications of findings within the context of entrepreneurial learning on projects are also theorised.
+Findings are further articulated as key ambiguities, i.e. as areas of epistemological deficit where further learning is perceived by interviewees as either as required or as possible sources of competitive value.

 To begin, it was clear that the majority of interviewees acknowledged the importance of learning.
 For example, according to Interviewee ‘P-A4’: